-This article will provide you with a very brief and concise overview of reverse 1031 exchange transactions.
-You can learn more about reverse 1031 exchange transactions by reading our in depth article entitled Introduction to Reverse 1031 Exchanges, which includes more detailed information on reverse 1031 exchange structures, strategies and compliance issues.
+This article presents a very brief and concise overview of the safe-harbor Reverse 1031 Exchange transaction.
+You can learn more about safe-harbor Reverse 1031 Exchanges by reading our more in depth article entitled Introduction to Reverse 1031 Exchanges ©, which includes more detailed information on Reverse 1031 Exchange structures, strategies and compliance issues.

-1031 exchange transactions, especially reverse 1031 exchanges, are complex income tax-deferred strategies.
-You should always seek competent legal, financial and tax counsel before entering into any forward or reverrse 1031 exchange transaction.
-Exeter Reverse 1031 Exchange Services, LLC is always available to assist you in planning your reverse 1031 exchange.
+1031 Exchange transactions, especially Reverse 1031 Exchanges, are complex tax-deferred tax strategies.
+You should always seek competent legal, financial and tax counsel before entering into any Forward or Reverse 1031 Exchange transaction.
+Exeter Reverse 1031 Exchange Services, LLC is always available to assist you and you advisors in planning your Reverse 1031 Exchange.

 Reverse 1031 Exchanges

-What ever your reason for deciding to purchase your replacement property first, the reverse 1031 exchange allows you to acquire your like-kind replacement property first and then subsequently sell your relinquished property within the prescribed 1031 exchange deadlines.
+What ever your reason for deciding to purchase your replacement property first, the Reverse 1031 Exchange allows you to acquire your like-kind replacement property first and then subsequently list and sell your relinquished property within the prescribed 1031 Exchange deadlines.
 It can be a great strategic tool when needed or preferred.

-The Internal Revenue Service issued Revenue Procedure 2000-37 on September 15, 2000, which provides guidance on how to properly structure a reverse 1031 exchange transaction by using a parking arrangement in conjunction with a simultaneous 1031 exchange.
+The Internal Revenue Service issued Revenue Procedure 2000-37 on September 15, 2000, which provides a safe-harbor for how to properly structure a Reverse 1031 Exchange transaction by using a parking arrangement in conjunction with a simultaneous 1031 Exchange.
+Reverse 1031 Exchanges that fall outside of this Revenue Procedure may still qualify and are referred to as non-safe-harbor Reverse 1031 Exchange transactions.

 Simultaneous 1031 Exchange

-The actual 1031 exchange portion of your reverse 1031 exchange transaction will be a simultaneous or concurrent 1031 exchange at the beginning or end of your reverse 1031 exchange.
-You will enter into a 1031 Exchange Agreement with Exeter 1031 Exchange Services, LLC as your Qualified Intermediary for the administration of your 1031 exchange.
+The actual 1031 Exchange portion of your Reverse 1031 Exchange transaction is a simultaneous or concurrent 1031 Exchange either at the beginning or end of your Reverse 1031 Exchange transaction.
+You will enter into a 1031 Exchange Agreement with Exeter 1031 Exchange Services, LLC as your Qualified Intermediary for the administration of your 1031 Exchange.

 Parking Arrangement

-You will enter into another agreement called the Qualified Exchange Accommodation Agreement ("QEAA") that will structure the parking arrangement for your reverse 1031 exchange.
+You will enter into another agreement called the Qualified Exchange Accommodation Agreement ("QEAA") that will structure the parking arrangement for your Reverse 1031 Exchange.
 The QEAA is signed by you and Exeter Reverse 1031 Exchange Services, LLC as your Exchange Accommodation Titleholder ("EAT").
-The Exchange Accommodation Titleholder ("EAT") is the entity that will acquire and hold or "park" title to either your relinquished property or your like-kind replacement property during your reverse 1031 exchange transaction.
+The Exchange Accommodation Titleholder ("EAT") is the entity that will acquire and hold or "park" legal title to either your relinquished property or your like-kind replacement property during your Reverse 1031 Exchange transaction.

 Reverse 1031 Exchange Structures

-The challenge in structuring your reverse 1031 exchange is deciding which of your investment properties will be acquired and held or "parked" by Exeter Reverse 1031 Exchange Services, LLC as your Exchange Accommodation Titleholder ("EAT").
-The structure selected by you will depend on whether there is financing involved and which investment property your lender will allow Exeter Reverse 1031 Exchange Services, LLC to hold or park title to.
+The challenge in structuring your Reverse 1031 Exchange is deciding which of your investment properties will be acquired and held or "parked" by Exeter Reverse 1031 Exchange Services, LLC as your Exchange Accommodation Titleholder ("EAT").
+The structure selected by you will depend on whether there is financing involved and which investment property your lender will allow Exeter Reverse 1031 Exchange Services, LLC to hold or park legal title to.

 Exchange Last Structure